michael-ford/data-science-development-project-template/README.md

 #### Install code in src/ as a python package

-`python setup.py develop` will setup the `src/` directory as a python package.
+`pip install -e .` will setup the `src/` directory as a python package.

 Note it is recommended to install your subrepo as a python package [independent from other code in src/](#process-and-generate-data-through-standalone-scripts-stored-in-src).
-By default your subrepo is excluded from the package install of `src/` (as defined in `setup.py`), so you have to install is deperately by running `python setup.py develop` in the subrepo.
+By default your subrepo is excluded from the package install of `src/` (as defined in `setup.py`), so you have to install is seperately by running `pip install -e .` in the subrepo.

 ## The resulting directory structure